ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/search-engine/corax.markdown

   documents in the involved collections, it may make sense to manually force an index reset after reaching 100000 documents to force retraining.
   {NOTE: }
-  Index are replaced in a [side-by-side](../../studio/database/indexes/indexes-list-view#indexes-list-view---side-by-side-indexing) manner, so existing indexes would continue running until the new ones are created to avoid any interruption to existing queries.
+  Indexes are replaced in a [side-by-side](../../studio/database/indexes/indexes-list-view#indexes-list-view---side-by-side-indexing)
+  manner: existing indexes would continue running until the new ones are created, to avoid any interruption to existing queries.
   {NOTE/}